Levy-Y/selhosted-help/README.md

           - ./nginxproxymanager/data:/data
           - ./nginxproxymanager/letsencrypt:/etc/letsencrypt
     ```
-    *Note: you should use 2.11.0 of the image, as that works 99% of the time*
+    *Note: you should use the 2.11.0 version of the image, as that works 99% of the time*

 - Step 2 restart the container